Assessment at Fairfield Infant and Colneis Junior – Information for Parents

 Please note that it is the Government’s intention that the full range of statutory primary assessments will take place again in 2020/21, having been cancelled for the academic year 2019/20 due to the Coronavirus pandemic.

 Reporting to Parents

-All parents receive a written report of their child’s progress and attainment in the Summer term.
+All parents receive an interim report of their child’s progress and attainment in the Autumn and Spring terms, along with a more comprehensive written report in the Summer term.
 Where appropriate this will also include the results of any National Curriculum tests.
 In this report, the children’s attainment in the foundation subjects is also detailed in relation to their year group attainment targets, as well as an assessment of the child’s effort in these subjects.
 Parents are also offered formal opportunities to discuss their child’s progress and attainment in Parents’ Evenings in the Autumn and Spring terms.